sunrise-rab/bond/README.md

 ## Images
 Images for journals, printables, and the carousel were sourced from [Freepik](https://www.freepik.com/) and [Pinterest](https://uk.pinterest.com/).<br>
 The logo was created with the assistance of [ChatGPT](https://chatgpt.com/).

+## Features

+### Navigation Bar

+A responsive navbar that adapts to mobile and desktop screens.

+Contains four main sections: Home, Printables, Journals and Contact Us

+ ### Home Section

+Hero Carousel: A rotating image display featuring children journaling and some examples of our charts and activities.

+Introduction Text: Explains the purpose of Bond – a fun and creative space for kids to write, to bond, and explore their feelings.

+### Journals Section

+Travel Journal: A printable journal to record adventures, trips, and discoveries.
+Includes space for writing, drawing, and rating experiences.

+Gratitude Journal: Encourages children to reflect on what they are thankful for, with prompts like “Today I am grateful for” and “My intention for the day”.

+Daily Journal: A structured space for children to track their daily activities, moods, and goals, helping them build routines.

+Summer Journal: A seasonal journal to record holiday memories, new skills learned, and fun activities during the summer break.

+### Benefits of Journaling Section

+Boosts Emotional Intelligence: Helps children identify and express feelings.

+Encourages Creativity & Self-Expression: Provides a safe space for storytelling, doodling, and reflection.

+Improves Focus & Goal-Setting: Tools like reward charts support independence and responsibility.

+Strengthens Parent-Child Bond: Promotes conversations and shared activities between parents and children.

+### Printables Section

+Organised into three categories with downloadable/printable resources:

+#### Mindfulness Strategies & Inspirational Words

+Positive affirmations posters (“I am kind, I am brave, I am enough”).

+A–Z coping skills sheet for mindfulness.

+Sticky “Notes to Self” with encouraging messages.

+“Take a Mindful B.R.E.A.K” guide for calming down.

+#### Planning & Chore Charts

+Daily responsibilities chart (track simple tasks like tidying up or brushing teeth).

+Homework tracker for assignments and due dates.

+“My Daily Helper” visual schedule with icons for younger kids.

+“All About Me” worksheet for children to share hobbies, favourites, and dreams.

+#### Reward Charts & Stickers

+Behaviour chart to encourage positive habits.

+chart with milestones.

+Motivation stickers with phrases like “You are brave” and “Well done”.

+Star sticker sheet for achievements.

+### Contact Us Section

+A simple contact form with fields for: Name, Email, Message.
+On successful submission, users are redirected to a Success page.

+### Footer Section

+Subscribe Box: Allows users to enter their email to stay updated.

+Social Media Links: Icons for platforms like Facebook, Instagram, Twitter and Pinterest.

+Short Message: A friendly reminder about Bond’s mission – creativity, bonding, and growth.